epfl-ada/ada-2022-project-xxdatasiencesxx/README.md

 - Esha: Analysis of actor casting and plotting
 - Julia: Conception of the website and analysis of crew data
 - Pierre: Parsing of the NLP XMLs and redaction of README
-- Léo: Post-processing and plotting of the NLP results
+- Léo: Analysis and plotting of the NLP results, notebook review and editing.

 ## Sources